lakshmi-intechcode/jng_instr_folder/11_django/2_django_intro2/1-intro-to-crud/README.md

 ***Model your database***

-- Make a todo model that holds a todo `exercise`, `created_at`, and `completed` for a todo with the appropriate model fields.
+- Make a todo model in `todos/models.py` that has the fields `task`, `created_at`, and `completed` using the appropriate model fields.
+- Like yesterday your model should inherit from `models.Model`
-- Make your migrations, migrate your db, and run your server.
+- Once you have defined your model make your migrations, migrate your db, and run your server.
 * Remember all the steps about making apps and models before you decide to make and migrate items

 ***Organize your URL routes***